atsushieno/aap-lv2/README.md

 We don't detect any impedance mismatch between TTL and metadata XML; LV2 backend implementation uses "lilv" which only loads TTL. lilv doesn't assure port description correctness in TTL either (beyond what lv2validate does as a tool, not runtime).

+(We decided to NOT support shorthand metadata notation like `<plugin backend='LV2' assets='lv2/eg-amp.lv2' product='eg-amp.lv2' />` in `aap_metadata.xml` because it will make metadata non-queryable to normal Android app developers.
+Also, we shouldn't need Service code running to just let it send back metadata to host only for querying.
+It should be self-explanatory.)

 ## Build Dependencies

 ### Platform features and modules

-TODO: move those descriptions to `android-native-audio-builders` repo.
+NOTE: the actual native library builds have moved to `android-native-audio-builders` repo.

 android-audio-plugin-framework repo has some dependencies, which are either platform-level-specific, or external.
-Note that this is NOT about build script.

 External software projects:

-- lv2 category
+- lv2 dependencies
-  - libsndfile
-    - libogg
-    - libvorbis
-    - flac
   - lilv (private fork)
     - serd (private fork)
     - sord (private fork)
     - sratom
+- sfizz dependencies
   - cerbero (as the builder, private fork)
+  - libsndfile
+    - libogg
+    - libvorbis
+    - flac

 - vst3 category (TODO)
   - vst3sdk (no particular dependency found, for non-GUI parts)